geopython/OWSLib/docs/en/index.rst

 Searching the Archives
 ----------------------

-All Community archives are located in http://lists.osgeo.org/pipermail/owslib-users/ http://lists.osgeo.org/pipermail/owslib-devel/
+All Community archives are located in https://lists.osgeo.org/pipermail/owslib-users/ https://lists.osgeo.org/pipermail/owslib-devel/

 Metrics
 -------

-You can find out about software metrics at the OWSLib `ohloh`_ page.
+You can find out about software metrics at the OWSLib `OpenHub`_ page.

 IRC
 ---